NUSTM/ChatGPT-Sentiment-Evaluation/README.md

     Using sentiment analysis, determine whether the overall tone of this text is positive or negative.
 Text: {sentence}

     *Given this text, what is the sentiment conveyed?
 Is it positive or negative?
 Text: {sentence}*

+## ABSC

+#### Simple Prompts
+   Sentence: {sentence} What is the sentiment polarity of the aspect [insert aspect term here] in this sentence?

+   Review: {sentence} Could you predict the sentiment polarity of the aspect [insert aspect term here] in this review/text?

+   Statement: {sentence} In this statement/sentence, what is the sentiment polarity of the aspect [insert aspect term here]?